kmruiz/cl-sgdos-csv/README.md

 load-csv function.
 You only need the stream or the path to the file to read.

-**Be aware of using load-csv or import-csv functions for very large files!** It caches the entire file and it can be a full-killing memory user.
+**Beware of using load-csv or import-csv functions for very large files!** It caches the entire file and it can be a full-killing memory user.

 For loading huge files use with-csv-input macro or the high-level map-csv